MarcSkovMadsen/load-forecasts/README.md

 This project is used to develop simple data pipelines, visualizations, models and apps based on weather and load data.

+For a 5min video introduction click [here](https://youtu.be/1s5qThItIDU).

 Checkout the `notebooks/overview.ipynb` on binder

 [![Binder Lab](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/MarcSkovMadsen/load-forecasts/HEAD?filepath=notebooks%2Foverview.ipynb&urlpath=lab)

-Copy markdown link to clipboard

-or following the installation instructions below.
+or follow the installation instructions below.

 ## Installation